Philipp Eisenhauer

 Science alone doesn't create value.
 Productionizing, automating, and scaling it does.

-I build production systems that translate scientific models into actionable decision frameworks for high-stakes business problems under uncertainty.
+I build production systems that translate scientific models into decision frameworks — so organizations can act on their evidence at scale.

 Read my Operating Principles →